ga4gh-duri/ga4gh-duri.github.io/researcher_ids/ga4gh_passport_v1.md

             ranging from "someone who does research", to "someone who teaches", to "someone in education that works with students".

-    -   A custom role that includes a namespace prefix followed by a dot (".") where implementers introducing a new custom claim role MUST coordinate with GA4GH (or a body it elects) to align custom role use cases in order to maximize interoperability and avoid fragmentation across implementations.
+    -   A custom role that includes a `namespace` prefix followed by a dot (".") where implementers introducing a new custom claim role MUST coordinate with GA4GH (or a body it elects) to align custom role use cases in order to maximize interoperability and avoid fragmentation across implementations.

+        -   Non-normative example: "ega.researcher\@med.stanford.edu" where "ega"
-        -   Example: "nih.researcher\@med.stanford.edu" where "nih" is the namespace and "researcher" is the custom role within that namespace.
+            is the namespace and "researcher" is the custom role within that namespace.

         -   Custom roles and their prefixes MUST be limited to characters: a-z, dash ("-"), underscore ("_"), digits (0-9).
 Custom roles and prefixes